 Machine Learning can automate these tasks

 Machine Learning (ML) provides a way to achieve the automation of such classification tasks.
-ML Classification Models can be trained using specialized algorithms (or “model templates”) that learn from existing data of observations for which the class (label) to be predicted is known, called labelled data.
+ML Classification Models can be trained using specialized algorithms (or “model templates”) that learn from existing data of observations for which the class (label) to be predicted is known, called labeled data.
 The resulting trained model can accurately predict the unknown class or label for new data.

-Classification within the AI & Analytic Engine
+Classification within the AI & Analytics Engine

 -